Kong, at 1.0, a Service Control Platform

 Kong, the company formerly known as Mashape, has released version 1 of its core open source API gateway also called Kong.
-It’s the culmination of four years of nearly four years of production experience including customers such as Nokia, The New York Times and Harvard University.
+It’s the culmination of nearly four years of production experience including customers such as Nokia, The New York Times and Harvard University.

 Kong 1.0 serves as the foundation for the company’s vision of building a service control platform combining artificial intelligence, machine learning and other advanced technologies to broker the flow of information to and from services.